mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

-# Waves Keeper API
+# Neel Keeper API

-{% prettylink link="https://chrome.google.com/webstore/detail/waves-keeper/lpilbniiabackdjcionkobglmddfbcjo" %}Download for Chrome{% endprettylink %}
+{% prettylink link="https://chrome.google.com/webstore/detail/neel-keeper/lpilbniiabackdjcionkobglmddfbcjo" %}Download for Chrome{% endprettylink %}

-{% prettylink link="https://addons.mozilla.org/en-US/firefox/addon/waves-keeper/" %}Download for Firfox{% endprettylink %}
+{% prettylink link="https://addons.mozilla.org/en-US/firefox/addon/neel-keeper/" %}Download for Firfox{% endprettylink %}

-{% prettylink link="https://addons.opera.com/ru/extensions/details/waves-keeper/" %}Download for Opera{% endprettylink %}
+{% prettylink link="https://addons.opera.com/ru/extensions/details/neel-keeper/" %}Download for Opera{% endprettylink %}

-{% prettylink link="https://www.microsoft.com/en-us/p/waves-keeper/9npz1hrq32nt?activetab=pivot:overviewtab" %}Download for Microsoft Edge{% endprettylink %}
+{% prettylink link="https://www.microsoft.com/en-us/p/neel-keeper/9npz1hrq32nt?activetab=pivot:overviewtab" %}Download for Microsoft Edge{% endprettylink %}

 {% prettylink link="https://chrome-ext.wvservices.com" %}Demo Page{% endprettylink %}

-{% prettylink link="https://kardanovir.github.io/WavesKeeper/" %}Demo Page 2{% endprettylink %}
+{% prettylink link="https://kardanovir.github.io/NeelKeeper/" %}Demo Page 2{% endprettylink %}

-Note that the Waves Keeper also can support [Waves Client API](https://docs.wavesplatform.com/en/development-and-api/client-api/overview.html): [Web Auth API](https://docs.wavesplatform.com/en/development-and-api/client-api/auth-api.html), [Payment API](https://docs.wavesplatform.com/en/development-and-api/client-api/payments-api.html).
-If a user has both of Waves Client and Waves Keeper, the Keeper would have higher priority.
+Note that the Neel Keeper also can support [Neel Client API](https://docs.neelplatform.com/en/development-and-api/client-api/overview.html): [Web Auth API](https://docs.neelplatform.com/en/development-and-api/client-api/auth-api.html), [Payment API](https://docs.neelplatform.com/en/development-and-api/client-api/payments-api.html).
+If a user has both of Neel Client and Neel Keeper, the Keeper would have higher priority.

-Firstly, for working with API, you need to add a public object Waves on your site.
+Firstly, for working with API, you need to add a public object Neel on your site.
 In this object the following functions are available.

-# Waves Keeper v1.0.8
+# Neel Keeper v1.0.8

-Waves Keeper is an extension that allows users to securely interact with Waves-enabled web services from the Chrome browser.
+Neel Keeper is an extension that allows users to securely interact with Neel-enabled web services from the Chrome browser.

 Seed phrases and private keys are encrypted and stored within the extension and cannot be accessed by online dApps and services, making sure that users' funds are always protected from hackers and malicious websites.
 Completion of a transaction doesn't require entering any sensitive information.

-Waves Keeper is designed for convenience, so users can sign transactions with just a couple of clicks.
+Neel Keeper is designed for convenience, so users can sign transactions with just a couple of clicks.
 Users can create multiple wallets and switch between them easily.
 And if a user ever forgets the password to the account, it can be recovered from the seed phrase.

-**Waves Keeper API**
+**Neel Keeper API**

-On browser pages that operate under the http/https with Waves Keeper extension installed, Waves Keeper global object becomes available, featuring the following methods:
+On browser pages that operate under the http/https with Neel Keeper extension installed, Neel Keeper global object becomes available, featuring the following methods: